yachnytskyi/starnavi/README.md

 Starnavi is created on Django, DRF, Postgresql

-Thanks for viewing the starnavi, it was created for learning and practice. starnavi - a simple pet project
+Thanks for viewing the starnavi, it's the mix of the year tasks from the companies

 Build Status